ckan/ckan/doc/theming/css.rst

 This custom color should appear on all pages of your CKAN site.

 Now that we have CKAN using our CSS file, we can add more CSS rules to the file and customize CKAN's CSS as much as we want.
-There's nothing special about CSS in CKAN, you just use the usual tools and techniques to explore and hack the CSS.

-.. todo:: Link to some tools?

-   e.g. Firefox inspector etc (or Chrome?
-Firebug?)

-   e.g. Some online CSS reference.

 Let's add a bit more code to our ``example_theme.css`` file.
 This CSS implements a partial imitation of the `datahub.io <http://datahub.io/>`_ theme (circa 2013):